-Revenue Recognition-The Company derives revenue principally from the advertising business, which includes on-screen and lobby network (LEN) advertising and lobby promotions and advertising on websites, mobile applications and out-of-home locations owned by NCM LLC and other companies.
+Revenue Recognition-The Company derives revenue principally from the advertising business, which includes advertising through its on-screen cinema network, lobby network (LEN) and lobby promotions in theaters, and on websites, mobile applications and out-of-home locations owned by NCM LLC and other companies.
 Revenue is recognized over time as the customer receives the benefits provided by NCM LLC's advertising services and the Company has the right to payment for performance to date.
 The Company considers the terms of each arrangement to determine the appropriate accounting treatment.